Hope to Move Forward

 Self Care

-I know that it is as simple (and as complicated) as making a choice.
+I know it is as simple (and as complicated) as making a choice.
 A choice to stay hopeful.
 A choice to seek out truth.
 A choice to see love in people and their actions.
 A choice to live and act from a place of love.
 A choice to refrain from judging, others and myself.
 A choice to do my best.

 Choosing hope allows me to find peace with the unknown.
 I believe hope is optimism in spite of how things may seem in a particular moment.
 Hope is welcoming the future with open arms - no matter what that future may hold.
 Hope is outside my window as we welcome spring.
 There’s a church in my community called “Hope City” - I long to go there and soak up all of the hope they have to offer.